Right now, post-pandemic, if you are in the middle of the interview process or looking for a new job you’ll likely be asked to do a video interview.

 Consider possible video delays

-Use our interview handbook to gain some insights of questions they may ask
+Use our interview handbook to gain some insights into questions they may ask

 Study the job spec beforehand and be familiar with your own CV